raybishun/selfstudy/dev/cloud/azure/security/msal/MSALConfidentialClientDemo/README.md

 20. Add a client secret: MSALConfidentialClientSecret
 21. Expires: In 1 year
 22. Add
-23. *** You must copy the value and ID - they are ONLY viewable during this one time
+23. *** You must copy the Value and ID - they are ONLY viewable during this one time

 ### Create the PoC Console App
 1. In VS, create a Console App (.NET Core)